 - the Planning Skills Calendar signposts a broad selection of future learning and development events from a range of providers across Scotland

 - Information for Elected Members on the Scottish planning system and the work of the Key Agencies.

-If you have any questions or would like to share learning opportunities or needs, contact Irene Beautyman or Trevor Moffat.
+If you have any questions or would like to share learning opportunities or needs, contact Trevor Moffat or Susan Rintoul.
 To keep up to date with Planning Skills events and programme developments, join our mailing list.